Dutch Boyd

 Russell Aaron Boyd (born December 24, 1980), commonly known as Dutch Boyd, is an American professional poker player from Culver City, California (originally from Columbia, Missouri).

 Inspired by the 1998 movie Rounders, Boyd began playing online poker day and night through his last year of law school.
-After graduating law school, Dutch moved to California and began playing poker during the day and working for a department store at night.
+After graduating law school, Boyd moved to California and began playing poker during the day and working for a department store at night.
 During this time, Boyd and his brother decided to begin an online casino specializing in poker.
 He raised $50,000 from family and friends and began the PokerSpot website, which would eventually fail and spark controversy.
 After the failure of PokerSpot, Boyd suffered from a series of self-alleged mental problems, eventually leading to his commitment for a short time in Antigua.

 Personal life

-Russell Boyd lives in Las Vegas and is in a long term relationship with his girlfriend Michelle.
+Boyd lives in Las Vegas and is in a long term relationship with his girlfriend Michelle.

 Poker career

 World Series of Poker

 Boyd received substantial media attention during his deep run on the 2003 World Series of Poker Main Event, where he finished in 12th place.
 He was involved in a key hand late in the tournament with Chris Moneymaker.
 Boyd held KQ and Moneymaker had pocket 3s.
-After the 9 2 5 flop had missed Boyd, Moneymaker bet $100,000, and Dutch forced him all-in on a bluff.
+After the 9 2 5 flop had missed Boyd, Moneymaker bet 100,000 chips, and Dutch forced him all-in on a bluff.
 Moneymaker thought for a while about calling, but eventually did put his tournament life on the line.
 Boyd did not improve on his over cards and was left with a very small stack.
 Boyd would go down in 12th place not long after the hand, and Moneymaker would go on to win the tournament.
 Shortly after this, he founded a group of young poker players called The Crew that achieved notable success.
 In addition to playing poker professionally, Boyd attempted to establish another online poker room which charged players a monthly membership fee rather than rake in order to play.
 Boyd's new endeavor would not materialize.

 Boyd has won three WSOP bracelets in his career.
 His first came in the 2006 World Series of Poker, where he won a $2,500 buy-in No-Limit Hold'em Six Max event for $475,712, his largest tournament win to date.
 He won his second in 2010 in a $2,500 Limit Hold'em/Six Handed event, and his third in 2014 in a $1,000 No-Limit Hold'em event.